jscrane/WifiWeatherGuy/README.md

 - Edit data/config.txt with your preferences
 - Upload the filesystem (Tools > ESP8266 Sketch Data Upload)
 - Upload the sketch

+## Note
+The weather icons must be 24-bit bitmaps; convert from GIF as follows:

+   % convert foo.gif -type truecolor foo.bmp